ackben0226/ackben0226.github.io/_posts/2025-07-22-Image-Search-Engine-with-Deep-Learning.md

 Write the action

-ChatGPT said:
-Certainly!
-Here's the "Actions" section for your portfolio or case study-style README, written in a clear and concise format that highlights your contributions and technical workflow:

 🛠️ Actions
 I designed and implemented an image search engine using deep learning techniques with the following key steps: